Frequently Asked Questions

-1. How do I book a tour with Charter North?
+How do I book a tour with Charter North 4WD Safaris?

-Once you have chosen your preferred Kakadu, Karijini or Kimberley Tour and tour dates, simply click through to our contact form, complete it and submit.
+Once you have found a tour you are interested in, simply click through to our contact form, complete it and submit.
 We will respond to your enquiry as quickly as we can, usually within 48 hours.
 We will confirm availability and reply to any tour related questions you might have.
-Once you have decided that our style of touring is the right choice for you, we will send you our booking form.
-A 30% deposit payment will secure your booking, with two payment options, either direct bank deposit or credit card (all credit cards incur a 2.65% merchant fee).
-Full tour payment is due 90 days prior to tour departure.
+Once you have decided that our style of touring is the right choice for you, we will send you our booking form to complete.
+A 30% deposit payment will secure your booking, with full tour payment due 90 days prior to tour departure.
 You can pay by direct bank transfer or credit card and we will issue an invoice accordingly.

 If you haven’t decided on a specific tour or travel dates yet, or have any questions at all, please don’t hesitate to contact us either by phone or email.
 We will reply to any questions you might have in helping you choose the right tour.

 Kakadu Tours & Beyond:

 Our Kakadu Tours and Top End Tours are predominately private tours with flexible departure dates.
-We do not usually advertise specific tour dates for these tours on our website, unless we open up specific dates for mixed group programs.
+We do not usually advertise specific tour dates for these tours on our website, unless we open up mixed group departures.
 Please contact us to arrange your private tour dates.
-If you are an individual traveller wanting to join a mixed group Kakadu Tour or Kakadu & Beyond Tour, please contact us with your preferred dates, we might still be able to help you.
+If you are an individual traveller or couple wanting to join a mixed group Kakadu Tour or Kakadu & Beyond Tour, please contact us with your preferred dates to discuss your options.

 Please contact us if you cannot find any suitable tour dates on our website, as we may have a number of options available for you to choose from, even if they are not advertised specifically.